 We’re not going to tell you to completely avoid alcohol.
 Still, we are going to highlight Nielsen’s fascinating data showing that alcohol purchases went way up as stay-at-home orders were enforced across the country.
 Wine (naturally) was up over 27%, with three-liter boxed wine up an astonishing 53% from pre-coronavirus sales.
 The study also shows that beer and liquor sales skyrocketed.

 If you’re noticing a major lag in your energy level throughout the day, or your mental clarity and stamina, take note of how much alcohol you’re consuming.
-As long as it’s healthy for you to do so, having a glass of wine (or two!) at the end of a long day of staying at home isn’t a big deal.
+As long as it’s healthy for you to do so, having a glass of wine (or two!) at the end of a long day isn’t a big deal.
 But if you’re helping boost those numbers we cited above by a significant increase in your adult beverage intake, cutting back could help you regain physical and mental energy.
 Plus, since alcohol is a depressant, lowering how much you consume can boost your mood.

 5. Adopt a growth mindset